At the Table

 Lia and Connor dig into their prepared camping recipes

-I was the catalyst for my and Connor’s first camping trip together.
-We bought a small tent but it sat in the closet of our apartment for over a year.
-Finally, determined to prove I could handle the outdoors, I bought as much gear as I could get my hands on—a pair of blankets, inflatable pillows, LifeStraws, a first aid kit.
+Determined to prove I could handle the outdoors, I bought as much gear as I could get my hands on—a pair of blankets, inflatable pillows, LifeStraws, a first aid kit.
 I scoured blogs for the best suggestions and recommendations, and read every Wirecutter article on camping-related equipment.
 I was determined to be prepared.

 Last year, I found a last-minute campsite at a state park near Columbia, South Carolina, for Memorial Day weekend and spent two days unpacking and repacking the large plastic totes holding our gear, running through list after list of everything we could possibly need.
 It turned out to be one of the hottest Memorial Day weekends on record.
-Thankfully our campsite had a potable water spigot because otherwise, we may have keeled over from dehydration.

 But I loved it.